oktadev/okta-blog/_source/_posts/2024-10-03-express-typescript-fga.md

 }
 ```

-Got to https://jwt.io/ and decode the Auth0 access token, and copy the `sub` claim value to use it as UserIDº.
+Go to https://jwt.io/ and decode the Auth0 access token, and copy the `sub` claim value to use it as UserIDº.

 Then grant read access to the document with FGA CLI: